stackbilly/realtime-election/README.md

 The admin is responsible for publishing election reports and notificaions

 2. SubAdmin
-The sub admin is resposible for adding votes obtained by the candidate The sub admin is resposible for updating general election updates like votes cast, counted and spoilt
+The sub admin is resposible for adding votes obtained by the candidate.
+The sub admin is resposible for updating general election updates like votes cast, counted and spoilt

 3. User
-The normal has no resposibility rather than to view election results and report any problems to the admin
+The normal user has no resposibility rather than to view election results and report any problems to the admin